lyaui/myblog/README.md

-#### Hi, I’m Iris
+#### Hi, it’s Iris.

-This is my personal blog where I share development notes, life stories, travel journals, and book reflections —
+[Cyanze](https://cyanze-two.vercel.app/) — inspired by the cyan flame burning at 2000°C.
-leaving little marks for every chapter of myself.
+This is where I capture my thoughts and moments through development notes, reading, and daily life.

 _